plantanapp/documentation/README.md

 First of all, you will need GitExtensions and Visual Studio Code installed in order to have control over the repository and be able to modify the documentation.

-You will also have to install [Node](https://nodejs.org/en/download/) and [Yarn](https://classic.yarnpkg.com/en/docs/install).
+You will also have to install [Node](https://nodejs.org/en/download/) and  optionally [Yarn](https://classic.yarnpkg.com/en/docs/install).
 The minimum versions currently requested by Docusaurus are Node >= 10.9.0 and Yarn >= 1.5.

 We recommend installing the following Visual Studio Code extensions for markdown: